datum-cloud/docs/content/en/docs/glossary.md

 ## Workload Deployment

-The actual running instances and infrastructure created from a Workload specification.
-Workload deployments represent the realized state of applications across the distributed infrastructure.
+A partition of a Workload created as a result of placement rules.
+Each Workload Deployment is responsible for maintaining the lifecycle of Instances as defined by the placement rule's scale settings.
+A single Workload may have one or more Workload Deployments, with each being individually responsible for its set of instances.

 ## Zone